 I wrote an article where I go in detail about this topic.
 Check it out here.

 Trunki is the original children’s ride-along luggage, but since it’s hit the market, there have been many other products to hit the shelf with the same idea in mind, easing travel for children.
 There is luggage for your child’s size or small backpacks which are easier fits into tight storage holders.

-Some people go with the intention of packing a piece of luggage for two or more people.
-If you're already planning on checking a bag, then it might be worth it to purchase larger luggage and pack the child's things into your suitcase than your checking.
+Also, some people go with the intention of packing a piece of luggage for two or more people.
+If you’re already planning on checking a bag, then it might be worth it to purchase larger luggage and pack the child’s things into your suitcase than your checking.

-Other Ways to Ease Traveling With Children
+Other Ways to Ease Traveling with Children

 There are other ways to ease your travels with a child other than using a Trunki.
 Some of these include: